Two years later in 2018, that number had grown to more than 2.2 million. With no slowdown in sight.

 It’s all about proving to them your relevancy in a world being buried in easily available irrelevant fluff and nonsense.

-Developed after working closely with charitable organizations of every size, these are the Top 5 ways we encourage and work with non-profit organizations in getting the most bang for their buck and getting their message properly distributed.
+Developed after working closely with charitable organizations of every size, these are the Top 5 ways I encourage and work with non-profit organizations in getting the most bang for their buck and getting their message properly distributed.

 - Tell a story and have the content to go with it.
 Every charity has great human stories, about the people who work for them and those they serve.
 Interview these people.
 Produce those short form video and audio features that will deliver your story to the newsrooms, the site managers, the platform content managers, the people who make decisions every day about what they feature.